JLChnToZ/mcds-convert/README.md

     // Receipes
   },
   "structures": {
-    // Structures (experimental), may be data: url or just a path (relative/absolute/local/remote all fine) link to the target NBT file
+    // Structures (experimental), may be data: SNBT or url or just a path (relative/absolute/local/remote all fine) link to the target NBT file
     // In YAML can use binary tag to store the content as well.
+  },
+  "dimension_type": {
+    // Dimension types
+  },
+  "dimension": {
+    // Dimension data
   },
   "blocks": {
     // Tag Definitions for Blocks